WildMeOrg/houston/CONTRIBUTING.md

 ## Pull Request Considerations

-To submit a pull request (PR) to Houston, we require the following standards to be enforced.
 Details on how to configure and pass each of these required checks is detailed in the sections in this guideline section.

 ### Pre-commit
 We require code formatting with Brunette (a *better* version of Black) and linted with Flake8 using the pre-commit (includes automatic checks with brunette and flake8 plus includes other general line-ending, single-quote strings, permissions, and security checks).
 Pre-commit is installed once and then runs automatically.